sam-stanwyck/cudaq_workshops/demos/TARGETS.md

-Note: Some of these targets are not be available for this workshop.
+Note: Some of these targets are not available for this workshop.